 Certification misleads consumers to believe that farmers earn a living wage, their children go to school, and labor conditions are decent.
 From the perspective of a farmer living in abject poverty, this is morally outrageous.

 Our vision is clear: We want to end animal exploitation.
 We do not accept animal exploitation in the form of slavery or slavery-like conditions regardless of the label one puts on it.
 It is irrelevant whether animals walk on two or four legs, or whether large producers are innocent bystanders or not.
-We will never certify vegan a product that is the result of slavery or slavery-like conditions.
+We will never certify vegan a product when there is reasonable suspicion it is the result of slavery or slavery-like conditions.
 It is unconscionable and a direct violation of our vision and mission along with destroying the ethical foundation on which the vegan philosophy can solidly rest.

 We always encourage people to support organizations that align with their beliefs.
 Ours are clear: We believe in science and the fact that humans are animals and therefore when we aim to end animal exploitation this includes the exploitation of human animals.
 Our vision is not to move exploitation from four-legged animals to two-legged animals, but to end it.
 It is outrageous that any goods be produced with slavery or slavery-like conditions, since it is already made illegal by various treaties that most countries are signatory to, but it is ineffable that these goods be certified vegan.

-It is for this purpose that we ban from vegan certification Nestlé’s plant-based KitKat and deem it unsuitable for vegans.
+It is for this purpose that we ban from vegan certification Nestlé’s Kitkat and Cadbury’s Plant Bar, and deem them unsuitable for vegans.
 Furthermore, most chocolate products available in the marketplace today derive from animal exploitation and are also unsuitable for vegans.